-Never before in the history of our jewellery industry, has a new show garnered so much attraction from global media and jewellers alike in its second show itself.
+Never before in the history of our jewelry industry, has a new show garnered so much attraction from global media and jewelers alike in its second show itself.
 After a stupendous inaugural show last year, everyone was looking forward to GemGenéve 2019 to see if they can once again shine brighter than the rest…. and what a spectacular show!

-Apart from extremely curated list of exhibitors and a cozy atmosphere almost like a family, the game changer at GemGenéve is the Designer Vivarium curated by the legendary jewellery historian Vivienne Becker.
-While everyone is busy admiring the biggest jewel houses of the world, GemGenéve is involved in satiating the global hunger for exclusivity and individuality in jewellery, giving voice to 11 independent designer-jeweller and their work; nurtured by Vivienne, and supported by GemGenéve founders Thomas Faerber and Ronny Totah.
+Apart from an extremely curated list of exhibitors and a cozy atmosphere almost like a family, the game-changer at GemGenéve is the Designer Vivarium curated by the legendary jewelry historian Vivienne Becker.
+While everyone is busy admiring the biggest jewel houses of the world, GemGenéve is involved in satiating the global hunger for exclusivity and individuality in jewelry, giving voice to 11 independent designer-jeweler and their work; nurtured by Vivienne, and supported by GemGenéve founders Thomas Faerber and Ronny Totah.

 Here are some of the latest works of these 11 creative minds, who have showcased a high level of sophistication in terms of concept, design, craftsmanship and bewitched us all.
 (I have mentioned Instagram handles for most, make sure you follow them)